weka/snaptool/README.md

 The snaptool command line takes the following optional arguments:

-    -c or --configfile (optional), followed by a file name can be used to specify a file other than snaptool.yml for configuration information.
+    -c or --configfile followed by a path/filename can be used to specify a file other than ./snaptool.yml for configuration information.

-    -v, -vv, -vvv, or -vvvv (optional) specify logging verbosity.
+    -v, -vv, -vvv, or -vvvv specify logging verbosity.
 More 'v's produce more verbose logging.

 Examples: